codewithkarannn/ResumeManagementAPP/README.md

 ----------------------------

 Create a class that inherits from DbContext.
 This class will manage the connection to your database and define entities (models) that represent your database tables.
 Here’s a basic example:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   csharppublic class MyDbContext : DbContext  {      public MyDbContext(IConfiguration configuration) : base(configuration.GetConnectionString("DefaultConnection"))      {      }      // Define your DbSet properties here, representing your database tables (e.g., DbSet Users)  }   `
+`   csharppublic class MyDbContext : DbContext  {      public MyDbContext(IConfiguration configuration) : base(configuration.GetConnectionString("DefaultConnection"))      {      }      // Define your DbSet properties here, representing your database tables (e.g., DbSet Users)  }   `

 The constructor injects the IConfiguration interface to access the connection string from appsettings.json.